 Trends and changes in the structure and fabric of desi life has had an impact on the foundations of uniting two people for marriage.

 The middle person or matchmaker (known as the ‘vichola’ or ‘vicholan’ in Punjabi), who was once responsible for uniting couples by ‘matching up’ families based on similar criteria, is today actively being replaced by new methods for prospective couples to meet.
 Examples

-The character of arranged marriages has changed dramatically, from once where the couple never saw each other until the wedding day, to the more eased approach of families allowing the two prospects to date and get to know each other for a period until they decide.
+The character of arranged marriages has changed dramatically, from one where the couple never saw each other until the wedding day, to the more eased approach of families allowing the two prospects to date and get to know each other for a period until they decide.
 In many cases, it is now just an introduction

 In addition, the traditions with such marriages of dowries, strong family commitments, honour, inter-family introductions and connections etc. still all play a major role too.
 Many singles from such families simply accept the ‘way’ of the family with no questions asked.

 On the flip side, the change in desi lifestyles is becoming more accepting of love marriages than perhaps a 25 years ago, where such activity was not easily accepted at all by families but did happen more sparingly.

 Some find that after a love marriage, problems can develop such as differences in religion, caste or background playing a stigmatic role within the family.
 For example, if the girl is from different to the boy in any such way, she may experience after her marriage she is not ‘completely’ accepted.

-For example, a desi guy may neglect his roots and culture and adopt a completely Western way of life if he marries say, British white women.
-This can happen vice-versa too, where many British white women are seen wearing traditional desi clothes or religious attire thus, adopting the culture of the male partner.
+For example, a Desi guy may neglect his roots and culture and adopt a completely Western way of life if he marries say, British white women.
+This can happen vice-versa too, where many British white women are seen wearing traditional Desi clothes or religious attire thus, adopting the culture of the male partner.

-With divorce rates rising within the desi communities, many desi men and women say from arranged marriages will try the way of love marriage to perhaps fill the void not addressed by their arranged marriage previously.
+With divorce rates rising within the Desi communities, many desi men and women say from arranged marriages will try the way of love marriage to perhaps fill the void not addressed by their arranged marriage previously.
 Particularly, the one of non-pressured choice and not necessarily

 Or is it that love marriages will eventually be the new way of uniting desi people in the 21st century, who are harnessing more and more Western values whether they living in the West or East?
-Maybe it is a case of taking the best of both worlds and creating a hybrid that fits the purpose.
-Because it is evident that one way does not seem to work for all concerned anymore.